Could Ozempic Be Slowing Your Digestion?

 Understanding Gastroparesis and Its Link to Ozempic

-Gastroparesis is a disorder characterized by delayed gastric emptying in the absence of mechanical obstruction, leading to symptoms such as nausea, vomiting, early satiety, bloating, and abdominal pain.
-Diagnosis typically involves gastric emptying scintigraphy, breath tests, or wireless motility capsules, with clinical presentation often overlapping with other gastrointestinal conditions.
-The condition can be idiopathic, diabetic, or postsurgical, and its management focuses on symptom relief, dietary modifications, and prokinetic agents.
+Gastroparesis is a chronic disorder characterized by delayed gastric emptying in the absence of mechanical obstruction, leading to symptoms such as nausea, vomiting, early satiety, bloating, and abdominal pain.
+Clinical diagnosis typically involves gastric emptying scintigraphy, breath tests, or wireless motility capsules, alongside exclusion of other causes.
+The condition can significantly impair quality of life and nutritional status.
 Ozempic (semaglutide) is a glucagon-like peptide-1 (GLP-1) receptor agonist approved as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus and to reduce the risk of major adverse cardiovascular events in those with established cardiovascular disease (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-Its pharmacology involves slowing gastric emptying, which contributes to its glucose-lowering effects but also raises concerns about gastroparesis.
-The mechanistic pathway linking Ozempic to gastroparesis is rooted in GLP-1 receptor activation, which delays gastric emptying by inhibiting antral contractions and stimulating pyloric tone.
-This effect is dose-dependent and can become pathological in susceptible individuals, leading to symptomatic gastroparesis.
+Its pharmacology involves slowing gastric emptying, which is a key mechanism for glycemic control but also a potential contributor to gastroparesis.
+GLP-1 receptor agonists delay gastric emptying by inhibiting vagal nerve activity and reducing antral contractions, effects that are dose-dependent and more pronounced during initial treatment.

 Important Notice